 Psychology Postdoctoral Trauma Program

+The Postdoctoral Fellowship Program runs from September 1 to August 31 each year.
 Our postdoctoral candidates participate in 40 hours of clinical work each week.
 Training in this program includes:

-Instruction in the phase-oriented approach to trauma treatment
+- Instruction in the phase-oriented approach to trauma treatment

-Individual, supervised inpatient and outpatient psychotherapy
+- Individual inpatient and outpatient psychotherapy

 6501 N. Charles Street